lsd53/pa4/design.md

 The first datastructure is a simple hashtable, almost identical to that created in Homework 2.
 There will be multiple instances of the hashtable; each will be used to keep track of a its own type of packet.
 For instance, one hashtable will be dedicated to keeping track of evil packets and their hashes.
+Because of the parallelized nature of the system, the hashtable must be synchronized; that is, only one core should be able to write at a time.

-The second datastructure is a synchronized ring buffer.
+The second datastructure is a synchronized queue.
 This datastructure is used to keep track of packets between cores.
-Because the cores act as stages in a pipeline, the structure holding data between the pipeline must be synchronized.
-Additionally, in contrast to the MIPS processor, these pipelines do act on the same clock cycle.
-Because packets can arrive at any time and in any volume, they must be queued into a datastructure capable of handling this.
-Therefore, the synchronized ring buffer can both carry large amounts of packets and maintain synchronization between stages.
+Because the cores act in parallel, only each core should be able to pop a packet off the queue; this is the only operation for which the queue should be locked.
+Additionally, only one core will be pushing to the queue (the rest will be popping).
+This datastructure is especially significant because it will allow the system to handle large bursts of network activity - it can simply write each packet to the queue, which is capable of holding a much larger number of packets than the ring buffer.